CERES-RUB/academic-skills/02_Term_Papers.md

 <div class="Example">

-The definition of a ‘religious community’ is apparently controversial, as the debate on Sci-entology shows.
+The definition of a ‘religious community’ is apparently controversial, as the debate on Scientology shows.
 The question "What is a religious community?" would be too broad to be answered in a term paper.
-Moreover, normative approaches - for instance "Why Scientol-ogy is not a religious community" - are inappropriate in academic papers.
-It would be pos-sible to raise a question that picks out one of many aspects, namely the legal debate sur-rounding this issue: "Which argumentations are used in court decisions about the recogni-tion of religious communities?”
-The title of the paper could then be: "Judicial argumenta-tions in determining the status of ‘religious community’.
+Moreover, normative approaches - for instance "Why Scientology is not a religious community" - are inappropriate in academic papers.
+It would be possible to raise a question that picks out one of many aspects, namely the legal debate surrounding this issue: "Which argumentations are used in court decisions about the recognition of religious communities?”
+The title of the paper could then be: "Judicial argumentations in determining the status of ‘religious community’.
 An investigation into the example of Scientology."

 </div>

 ### Outline and Selection of Literature

 An initial outline can be established immediately after the research question has been formulated.
 This allows one to explicate the basic scheme of the work without getting lost in the details of the material.
 The outline is also the basis for the selection of literature.
 Only when the approximate direction of the research is known is it possible to then determine which literature is relevant.
 In addition to literature on the subject, it is often necessary to have an insight into the theoretical literature in order to provide a background for the research question.
-In a second part of the as-signment, depending on the focus of the topic, students can analyse their own selection of sources.
+In a second part of the assignment, depending on the focus of the topic, students can analyse their own selection of sources.

 <div class="Example">